apache/mesos/docs/app-framework-development-guide.md

 4. **Do not `REVIVE` frequently**: `REVIVE`ing clears all filters, and therefore if `REVIVE` occurs frequently it is similar to always declining with a very short timeout (violation of guideline (3)).
+5. **Use `FrameworkInfo.offer_filters`**: This allows the scheduler to specify global offer filters (`Decline` filters, on the other hand, are per-agent).
+   Currently supported is `OfferFilters.min_allocatable_resources` which acts as an override of the cluster level `--min_allocatable_resources` master flag for each of the scheduler's roles.
+Keeping the `FrameworkInfo.offer_filters` up-to-date with the minimum desired offer shape for each role will ensure that the sccheduler gets a better chance to receive offers sized with sufficient resources.

 Operationally, the following can be done to ensure that schedulers get the resources they need when co-existing with other schedulers: